 Everything in fashion has a moment and as a designer, you consider yourself lucky to get a moment at all.
 This is true for all designers and models seeking publicity and recognition.
 For them, unlike most other professionals, their success is measured by their level of fame, and their careers depend on their enduring popularity.
 Just as models can suffer from overexposure, designer brands can also oversaturate the market.
 This can be detrimental to their image and brand integrity which negatively affects sales.
+There are a few designer brands that have been able to ensure their name is here to stay; brands like Louis Vuitton is the most valuable luxury brand in the world and has been a household name for years.
+Those that can afford it will be sure to flaunt it, and those who can’t will undoubtedly seek Fake Louis Vuitton replicas.
+It is hard for upcoming luxury and designer brands to compete with the likes of Louis Vuitton is such an oversaturated market.
 Unfortunately for models, their lifetime is limited.
 Brands, however, can surpass the mortal lifespan of their founder and survive to see another moment.

 It is impossible to predict what will be fashionable, but once something is, it’s hard to miss it.
 What is popular usually begins with a very select few: the trend-setters.
 From them, what’s “in” ripples outward, reaching more and more people.
 Once a trend becomes too popular and has become overexposed, those trend-setters are no longer interested and look for a new, exciting alternative.
 The cycle of fashion dictates that what was “in” gradually has less prevalence in mainstream culture and begins to fade out in preparation for the next trend.